SHFRANCE/Data-Analysis-Project-/README.md

 After testing several machine learning models, we obtained a score of approximately 0.85 on the predicition of the _Average Cost for two_.
 We improved our model performance by 0.2.
 Our best model was a Random Forest model, when we used the parameters obtained with a Random Search Cross Validation.
 This the model we used to make our final predictions in the Flask API.

 Enjoy !

+PS: please comment the line 'import wandb' in the section 'Import libraries' 'Model Predictions'